“So, are we supposed to come back tomorrow for more in-depth training?” Doris asked Mikki, the volunteer coordinator.

 “Just wondering,” Jeremy said after a moment and then he shrugged his shoulders.

-Occasionally we are faced with statements concealed within questions and typically these statements are thinly veiled criticisms.
+Occasionally we are faced with statements concealed within questions and often these statements are thinly veiled criticisms.
 And since it is difficult to respond to a question with anything but an answer, you end up defending something you didn’t know you needed to defend in the first place.

 I remember a volunteer Gladys, who threw these “critiquestions” like a pitcher striking out a string of batters.
 “Are you planning on giving that assignment to Hershel?” she’d ask, one eyebrow arching skywards in lofty judgment.
 “Is that the wording in the letter you are sending to all the volunteers?”